wp-plugins/studypress/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-The easy way to create courses and quizzes.
+The easy way to create pretty multimedia lessons and quizzes.

 == Description ==